tedunderwood/character/metadata/readme.md

 metadata for character research
 ===============================

-**merged_fiction_metadata** lists 110,041 volumes used in this project, stretching from 1800 to 2007.
+The metadata we're actively using is **filtered_fiction_metadata.csv**, which lists 95,150 volumes, stretching from 1800 to 2007.

+**merged_fiction_metadata** is an older version, containing more error.

 There is no authoritative master list of "all English-language fiction from 1700 to the present."
 So scholars who want to do research at scale have to construct their own list.